Tenth Annual Review and Update in Pulmonary, Sleep, and Critical Care Medicine

 7:30-8:00 am

-Lung Cancer screening and approach to the lung nodule
+Lung Cancer Screening and Approach to the lung nodule

 8:00-8:35 am

-Lung Cancer: State of the Art treatment
+Lung Cancer: State of the Art medical treatment

 8:35-9:10 am

-“Rapid sequence information” Upper airway issues for the pulmonologist to consider
+“Rapid Sequence Information” Upper airway issues for the pulmonologist to consider

 9:10-10:10 am